© 2005 – 2018

-While still waiting for the state medical examiner’s final report, McDonnell said she was told the death was being ruled as a suicide.
+While still waiting for the state medical examiner’s final report, McDonnell said the medical examiner’s contacted her to notify her the death would be ruled a suicide.

 “They told me they’re going with suicide because of the police’s investigation,” she said in the Journal’s October 2012 story.

 Netherland’s blood alcohol content (BAC), was initially rumored to be as high as .3, but the official autopsy report places the BAC at closer to .2 at the time of the shooting.